Search

 Michael A. Gonzalez Landscapes

-Michael A. Gonzalez has been designing and building landscapes in the San Francisco Bay Area for over 20 years.
+Michael A. Gonzalez Landscapes has been designing and building landscapes in the San Francisco Bay Area for over 20 years.
 His unique approach to garden design and landscape services stems from his art training and ownership of a commercial gallery in the City.
 The landscapes he creates provide his customers with urban green relief and lasting joy.
 Michael and his team use sustainable materials whenever possible and incorporate CA native and summer-dry tolerant plants in their landscape projects.